 Just because riding a motorcycle comes with risks, however, does not mean other motorists have the right to disregard motorcyclists’ safety.
-In our years of experience, most motorcycle accidents stem from the careless or reckless actions of the driver of a car, truck, bus, or other four-wheeled vehicle.
+In our years of experience, most motorcycle accidents stem from the careless or reckless actions of the other driver.

-Jacoby & Meyers, LLP, is a personal injury law firm with offices throughout the New York, New Jersey, and Connecticut Tri-State area.
-The sole focus of our work is representing victims of accidental injuries, including anyone hurt in a motorcycle accident, to help them obtain the compensation that they need to heal and move forward with their lives.
-If a Staten Island motorcycle wreck devastates your life, contact us online, or call us at (877)-565-2993, to learn how we can help.
+Staten Island Motorcycle Accident Attorneys at Jacoby & Meyers, LLP have offices throughout the New York, New Jersey, and Connecticut Tri-State area.
+The sole focus of our work is to represent victims of accidental injuries, including anyone hurt in a motorcycle accident, to help them obtain the compensation that they need to heal and move forward with their lives.
+If a Staten Island motorcycle wreck devastates your life, contact us online, or call us at (877)-504-5562, to learn how we can help.

 We Represent Staten Island Motorcycle Accident Victims

-For nearly five decades, Jacoby & Meyers, LLP, has dedicated itself to a singular mission: delivering top-quality legal services to victims of accidental injury, who deserve lawyers that are as skilled and aggressive as the ones who defend insurance companies and well-funded defendants.
-Our hard work has paid off for our clients, many of whom have received millions of dollars in compensation for injuries that they have sustained due to someone else’s carelessness or recklessness.
+For nearly five decades, Jacoby & Meyers, LLP, has dedicated itself to a singular mission: delivering top-quality legal services to victims of accidental injury.
+All Staten Island accident survivors deserve lawyers that are as skilled and aggressive as the ones who defend insurance companies and well-funded defendants.
+Our hard work has paid off for our motorcycle accident clients, many of whom have received millions of dollars in compensation for injuries that they have sustained due to someone else’s carelessness or recklessness.

 Simply put, our long track record of success and our legendary commitment to treating every client with dignity and respect make us the finest motorcycle accident injury law firm in the Tri-State area.